poornachandra-sarasAI/customer-churn-api/README.md

 - For batch processing errors, check the log file for details
 - Ensure that input data matches the expected format

+## Maintenance Plans

+### Regular Updates
+- Monthly review of model performance metrics
+- Quarterly retraining of the model with new customer data
+- Bi-annual evaluation of feature importance and potential new features

+### Monitoring
+- Daily check of API uptime and response times
+- Weekly review of batch processing logs
+- Monthly analysis of prediction accuracy against actual churn data

+### Technical Maintenance
+- Security patches applied within 48 hours of release
+- Dependencies updated quarterly
+- Code refactoring as needed to improve performance
+- Database backups performed daily (if applicable)

+### Documentation
+- Update README and other documentation when features change
+- Maintain a changelog for tracking version updates
+- Document any API changes in a versioned API specification

 ## License